-Object management menu provides access to tools used by persons responsible for routine set up and maintenance tasks.
 An often performed task is add and delete objects: To add an object means to attach a tag to the object, associate the tag ID with the name/ACN/ID of the object and store the association in BOT.
 Thus, the object is made visible to BOT.
-To delete an object means to detach the tag on the object physically from object and delete its tag IDobject name/ACN/ID association stored in BOT, thus making object invisible to BOT and the tag reusable.
+To delete an object means to detach the tag on the object physically from object and delete its tag ID-object name/ACN/ID association stored in BOT, thus making object invisible to BOT and the tag reusable.
 Adding and deleting different types of objects are subjected to different restrictions, including requiring different privileges.
 For this reason, this menu provides functions for adding and deleting different types of objects for use by different groups of users.
-The figure below shows the screenshot displayed in response to your click of Object management tab.
-Your BOT may be configured so that all the functions are visible to you as shown in the figure or only functions for users in your role are visible.
-Your organization can make this choice via BOT Settings accessible to BOT administrators.

-- Add/delete devices: A device belonging to a department/ward can be added and deleted by care providers and support staff whose service area(s) includes the department.
+- Add/delete devices: Your RBAC model may allow devices belonging to a ward be added and deleted by care providers and support staff whose service area(s) includes the ward.
 A user in the BOT admin role can also add/delete these devices, as well as devices and hospital equipment (e.g., fire extinguishers and wheelchairs) of all areas.
 Some departments may choose to have tag batteries replaced as needed by care providers.
 This submenus is also where the tool for this purpose can be found. - Add/delete patients: In wards that use BOT to locate and monitor patients, the add patients function enables nursing and support staff to add each newly admitted patient of the covered area by providing the patient with a tag (i.e., a wristband containing a simple tag or a wearable sensor tag) and associating the tag ID with the patient ID.
 When the patient is discharged, the stored tag ID-patient ID association is deleted and tag is either given to the patient or disinfected and made ready for use by another patient. - Add/delete staff: As stated earlier, who can add and delete hospital staff and contractors are specified by configuration parameters of your organization and your department.
-By default, staff and contractors working in your ward and visitors to the ward can be added and deleted by your head and charge nurse.

-- Add/delete visitors: When visitors to your organization are monitored by BOT, they are typically added by the security personnel at the entrances to your facility and deleted when they leave the facility. - Show battery status: In response to your click of this submenu, a list of all objects in your covered area is displayed.
+For example, staff and contractors working in your ward and visitors to the ward can be added and deleted by your head and charge nurse. - Add/delete visitors: When visitors to your organization are monitored by BOT, they are typically added by the security personnel at the entrances to your facility and deleted when they leave the facility. - Show battery status: In response to your click of this submenu, a list of all objects in your covered area is displayed.
 Each entry contains a battery level indicator.
 Its being red tells you that the battery of the tag attached to the object needs to be replaced or recharged.